Direct Access Scheme (DAS) Pass your full motorcycle test

 - Varying speed limits

 - Country lanes (where applicable)

-Once you have passed your Module 2 test, you are eligible to ride unaccompanied on the road on any size motorcycle.
+Once you have passed your Module 2 test, you are eligible to ride unaccompanied on the road on ANY size motorcycle.
 However, we strongly recommend further training once you have passed your test, remember having a motorcycle licence only means you have passed a basic level of safety on the road.
-Click here for advice on Take Control and the Enhanced Riders Scheme (ERS).
+Click here for advice on advanced training and the Enhanced Riders Scheme (ERS).